Vibeesarma/Quill-Pdf-Chat-Ai-Next-JS-13.5/README.md

 ## Prisma

-- initial setup for prisma using `npx prisma init` this will create a basic setup it your project
+- initial setup for prisma using `npx prisma init` This will create a basic setup for your project.

   - create prisma folder
-  - add database url to env
+  - add database URL to env.

-- In here i used [neon.tech](https://neon.tech/) for Database
+- here I used [neon.tech](https://neon.tech/) for Database.

-- Then add database model to `schema.prisma` file,then run `npx prisma db push` command for sync your database and run `npx prisma generate` for add type data.
+- Then add the database model to `schema.prisma` file,then run `npx prisma db push` command to sync your database and run `npx prisma generate` to add type data.

-- Create a folder call db and add prisma db client.
+- Create a folder called db and add the Prisma db client.

 ```typescript
 import { PrismaClient } from "@prisma/client";